 We have a perfect system in place to tell us how much to eat based on daily activity, etc. (Refined) carbohydrates can wreak havoc on it (middle of the article), though once you cut them out, you should eat only when hungry and not force feed yourself when you are full.
 Your brain knows best; trust it.

 Fads come and go and (bio)organic foods is one of them.
 Though the movement started by people who wanted to be more in touch with the earth, big corporations also needed a piece of the pie.
 Organic sugar blessed with a virgin’s tears under full moon and approved by the Dalai Lama is still sugar (yes brown sugar is just as bad white one).
 In addition the ‘organic’ certification criteria have been so watered down by industry lobbying that actually almost anything can fit into that category and your local farmer can’t meet the requirements (an idea for another future post maybe).
 Buy the best raw ingredients you can afford.

 Fear of Fat

 Though I am a bit late to the party, I am glad I joined.
 Fats are (albeit slowly) starting to get the needed positive attention.
-By removing some of the ‘staples’ of the Western diet such as flour and sugar leaves a huge gap into the daily calorie need.
+By removing some of the ‘staples’ of the Western diet such as flour and sugar, that leaves a huge gap into the daily calorie need.
 That energy needs to come from somewhere and as much as you think you are onboard with the idea of eating fats, you still go for tuna and chicken and/or eat steak for breakfast lunch and dinner – we are not pumas.

 Though still keep an eye for the seed oils (see my article on fats for full details).